By Dana Ullman MPH, CCH

 (Excerpted from Everybody’s Guide to Homeopathic Medicine, Stephen Cummings, MD, & Dana Ullman, MPH Tarcher/Putnam, 2004)

 NOTE TO READERS: To determine the best dose and potency, it is best to get a homeopathic guidebook such as the one listed above as the original source of this information.
-The most popular homeopathic guidebook is“Everybody’s Guide to Homeopathic Medicines” but we sell this and many others here.
+The most popular homeopathic guidebook is “Everybody’s Guide to Homeopathic Medicines” but we sell this and many others here.
 We also sell some very practical and highly discounted home homeopathic medicine kits!
-Click here to see the choices for medicine kits, or fell free to CALL us to order them (or ask questions).
+Click here to see the choices for medicine kits, or feel free to CALL us to order them (or ask questions).

 To purchase INDIVIDUAL remedies, you will need to call us at 510-649-0294 or you can order them HERE.
 We represent several leading American, British, and European homeopathic pharmacies.
 Please let us know if you prefer your remedies from Hahnemann Labs, Helios, Boiron, or Standard.
 Please let us know which potency or size of bottle you want (we generally recommend 6C or 30C for those people who are relatively new to homeopathy)…and you’ll need to let us know whether you want pills/pellets or a “liquid dilution” (please know that only select homeopathic pharmacies sell liquid dilutions).
 We can help you make some of these determinations on the phone, though we cannot provide advice on which remedy to get, unless you wish to pay for a short or long consultation with our owner, Dana Ullman, MPH, CCH.
 We will do all we can to serve you.